Jump to navigation

 If you later switch to a health plan that is not an HSA-qualified HDHP that makes you ineligible to continue depositing money into your HSA, you may continue to use the money in your account for qualified healthcare expenses, but you can no longer make deposits to your HSA.

-Beginning with the FY 2016-17 benefit plan year you are eligible to receive the State-paid $60 monthly HSA contribution for each month you meet all of the following eligibility requirements:
+You are eligible to receive the State-paid $60 monthly HSA contribution for each month you meet all of the following eligibility requirements:

 For any month that you do not meet all three (3) of the above eligibility requirements you are ineligible to receive the State-paid $60 per month HSA contribution.